PavanRangani/docs/docs/prd/chat/chat.md

 - User can Delete only own Chat
 - Chat of Done task can not be deleted.
 - When any Chat is deleted, no notification is sent to RACI team.
+Already sent notification of this Chat message will be deleted.

 ### UX Rules
 - On Delete, shows that message in red background